-In 1895 the first “district nursing program” was established to provide nursing care at home to mill-working families of Lawrence, Methuen and North Andover.
+Tufts Medicine Care at Home has a very rich history and can trace its roots back to 1895, a time when the area’s first “district nursing program” was established through Lawrence General Hospital to provide nursing care at home to the mill-working families of Lawrence, Methuen, and North Andover.
 Financing for the program came from the City Mission, a charitable organization in the city of Lawrence.